StaticNoiseLog/ci-plugin/README.md

 }
 ```

-Your project should be based on JDK 17 or higher, which can be achieved by specifying the [toolchain](https://docs.gradle.org/current/userguide/toolchains.html):
+Your project should be based on JDK 11 or higher, which can be achieved by specifying the [toolchain](https://docs.gradle.org/current/userguide/toolchains.html):
 ```
 java {
     toolchain {
-        languageVersion.set(JavaLanguageVersion.of(17))
+        languageVersion.set(JavaLanguageVersion.of(11))
     }
 }
  ```

+### Kotlin Compatibility Issue
+The following exception was observed in a Java project using this plugin:

+    Execution failed for task ':compileTestKotlin'.
+    > 'void org.jetbrains.kotlin.incremental.FileUtilsKt.cleanDirectoryContents(java.io.File)'

+The Java project itself specified a lower Kotlin version:

+    plugins {
+        java
+        kotlin("jvm") version "1.7.0"
+        ...

+The solution was to use the same Kotlin version as this plugin, or even better, to remove the Kotlin version
+specification from the Java project:

+    plugins {
+        java
+    //    kotlin("jvm") version "1.8.10"

 Custom Maven Repository
 -----------------------